-Our business and affairs are organized under the direction of our board of directors, which currently consists of four members and which we intend to increase prior to this offering to conform with the Nasdaq Marketplace Rules.
+Our business and affairs are organized under the direction of our board of directors, which currently consists of two members and which we intend to increase prior to this offering to conform with the Nasdaq Marketplace Rules.
 Our directors hold office until the earlier of their death, resignation, removal, or disqualification, or until their successors have been elected and qualified.
-Our board of directors does not have a formal policy on whether the roles of Chief Executive Officer and Chairman of our board of directors should be separate.
+Our board of directors does not have a formal policy on whether the roles of Chief Executive Officer and chairman of our board of directors should be separate.
 The primary responsibilities of our board of directors are to provide oversight, strategic guidance, counseling, and direction to our management.
 Our board of directors meets on a regular basis.

-Our amended and restated certificate of incorporation and our bylaws provide for a board of directors of up to [five] directors.
+Our amended and restated articles of incorporation and our bylaws provide for a board of directors of up to seven directors.
 Our amended and restated Bylaws, upon the completion of this offering, will provide for up to [] ([]) directors and we will have [five] ([5]) directors serving on our board of directors at the time of the completion of this offering.
-In addition, in accordance with the terms of our third amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three (3) classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
+[In addition, in accordance with the terms of our second amended and restated articles of incorporation and amended and restated bylaws that will become effective upon the completion of this offering, our board of directors will be divided into three (3) classes with only one class of directors being elected in each year and each class (except for those directors appointed prior to our first annual meeting of stockholders) serving a three-year term.
 The term of office of the first class of directors, consisting of [•], will expire at our first annual meeting of stockholders.
-The term of office of the second class of directors, [onsisting of [•] and [•], will expire at the third annual meeting of stockholders.
+The term of office of the second class of directors, [•], will expire at the second annual meeting of stockholders.
+The term of office of the third class of directors, consisting of [•] and [•], will expire at the third annual meeting of stockholders.
 We expect that any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
-The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control.
+The division of our board of directors into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control.]

-Our [third] amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering provide that the authorized number of directors may be changed only by resolution of our board of directors.
-Our [third] amended and restated certificate of incorporation and amended and restated bylaws that will become effective upon the completion of this offering also provide that our directors may be removed only for cause, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.
+Our second amended and restated articles of incorporation and amended and restated bylaws that will become effective upon the completion of this offering provide that the authorized number of directors may be changed only by resolution of our board of directors.
+Our second amended and restated articles of incorporation and amended and restated bylaws that will become effective upon the completion of this offering also provide that our directors may be removed only for cause, and that any vacancy on our board of directors, including a vacancy resulting from an enlargement of our board of directors, may be filled only by vote of a majority of our directors then in office.